walles/numbervaders/media/README.md

 `app/src/main/res/drawable-xxxhdpi/icon192.png` (192x192).

 # Feature Graphic
-The `feature-graphic.xcf` file can be edited in [GIMP](https://www.gimp.org/downloads/).
-If you update that file, please export it into `feature-graphic.png` as well.
+The `feature-graphic.blend` file can be edited in [Blender](https://www.blender.org/download/).
+If you update that file, please export it into `feature-graphic.jpg` as well and upload it to Google Play.